jusufnathanael/tp/docs/DeveloperGuide.md

 <br>

 <a name="temp-list"></a>
-### Lists component
+### Temporary List Component

-The Temp List component is responsible for holding on to temporary data of Zoomaster to be used by Commands.
+The Temporary List component is responsible for holding on to temporary data of Zoomaster to be used by Commands.

 It consists of `BookmarkList`, `SlotList`, `Module` and `Timetable` classes.